Welcome to today's edition of the Rush 24-7 podcast.

 And don't fall for the notion that what this is about.

-Some people think that this is just a and well it's it it is this to a certain extent.
+Some people think that this is just a, well, it is this to a certain extent.

 There is a battle for power between the legislative and the executive branch.

-The whole thing's now broadcast all over but whatever security was involved this program is blown to smithereens which is going to happen every time you include those numbskulls in Congress when you're talking about something as important as a war, particularly a war on this kind of an enemy.
+But whatever security was involved in this program is blown to smithereens, which is going to happen every time you include those numbskulls in Congress when you're talking about something as important as a war, particularly a war on this kind of an enemy.

 What they are ultimately trying to do is restrict presidential power that's not covered by the Fourth Amendment.